-- All food must be properly cooked and carefully prepared and presented. - A cooked breakfast should be available.
+- All food must be properly cooked and carefully prepared and presented. - A cooked or substantial continental breakfast should be available.
 You must offer a minimum of two hot cooked items.
 Offering only boiled eggs is not acceptable as a cooked breakfast.
-If a substantial continental breakfast is also offered this must include a selection of the following items - cold meats, cheeses, fresh fruits, fruit compote, preserves, cereals, juices, yoghurts, bakery items and a choice of freshly brewed hot drinks, usually tea and coffee. - To achieve the higher star ratings, a greater choice and quality is expected. - If breakfast is served off site, guests must be made aware of this when booking. - It is acceptable to offer a buffet style cooked or continental breakfast.
+If a cooked breakfast is not available, you must make guests aware at the time of booking.
+A substantial continental breakfast must include a selection of the following items - cold meats, cheeses, fresh fruits, fruit compote, preserves, cereals, juices, yoghurts, bakery items and a choice of freshly brewed hot drinks, usually tea and coffee. - To achieve the higher star ratings, a greater choice and quality is expected. - If breakfast / dinner is served off site, guests must be made aware of this when booking. - It is acceptable to offer a buffet style cooked or continental breakfast. - Where a limited dinner menu is provided, this must be clearly communicated to the guest. - If requested at the time of booking, there must be at least one vegetarian option available for dinner.